 - You and your Surgeon can both take extra precautions to help prevent complications.

-- So before you commit to surgery, be sure you understand that RISKS are ALWAYS going to part of any surgery experience.
+- Before you commit to surgery, understand that RISKS are ALWAYS going to be part of any surgery experience.

-Before and after photos are NOT guarantees that your results will be the same or even similar: each individual patient’s results will be different
+Photo Disclaimer; Before and after photos are NOT guarantees that your results will be the same or even similar.
+Each individual patient’s results will be different

-- Before undergoing a surgical procedure or a skin-rejuvenation treatment, please be sure that you understand that YOUR actual results will likely VARY SIGNIFICANTLY from other patient’s results.
+- Before undergoing a surgical procedure or a skin treatment, be sure that you understand that YOUR results will VARY SIGNIFICANTLY from others’ results.

-- This is quite important to understand — that EVEN when you feel that you look very similar to another patient in their BEFORE images, your results will likely vary significantly — because you are a unique person.
+- This is quite important to understand.
+EVEN if you feel that you look similar to another patient in their BEFORE images, your results will likely vary significantly.
+Because you are a unique person.

-- Every individual has NOT only a completely unique physique but also uniquely individualistic body healing capacities, scarring tendencies and recovery processes — some of which are unpredictable even in very-healthy patients who rest adequately and do ALL the other right things before and after their procedure.
+- Every individual has NOT only a completely unique physique but also uniquely individualistic.
+From body healing capacities and scarring tendencies to the recovery processes.
+Some of which are unpredictable even in very-healthy patients who rest adequately and do ALL the other right things before and after their procedure.

 That noted, our Plastic Surgeons offer you decades of expertise in cosmetic plastic surgery procedures.

-- Our Melbourne Specialist Surgeons have extensive surgical experience AND an Artisan-level passion for making numerous, precise measurements and using high-quality surgical skills and refinement techniques.
+- Our Melbourne Specialist Surgeons have extensive surgical experience.
+They strive to make numerous, precise measurements and using high-quality surgical skills and refinement techniques.

 - They also strive for excellent outcomes and for high rates of patient satisfaction, including scar minimisation.

-Patient-care ethics of excellence still cannot guarantee results or a lack of complications – there are many factors that influence your surgery results.
+Patient-care ethics still cannot guarantee results or a lack of complications – there are many factors that influence your surgery results.

-- Our Plastic Surgeons take great pride in their patient care ethics, precise surgical measurements, custom planning & their advanced surgical techniques.
+- Our Plastic Surgeons take great pride in their; patient care ethics, precise surgical measurements, custom planning & advanced surgical techniques.